Dual Majors in Education and English

 2 English Electives

 Choose two electives from the literature (LIT), language/linguistics (LNG) and creative writing (CWR) courses offered by the department.
 In order to promote interdisciplinarity, students may, with permission of the Associate Chair, fill one of these electives with a relevant 200-level or higher course in literature, linguistics, aesthetics, cultural studies, film or writing from another program or department at TCNJ.
-Neither ECE 102 nor RAL 225 is accepted (RAL 225 has a large storytelling component rather than being exclusively literary), but WGS 225 Gender in Children’s Literature is accepted.
+Neither ECE 102 nor RAL 225 is accepted, but WGS 225 Gender in Children’s Literature is accepted.

 2 Literary Capstones

 Two Capstones in different semesters.
 Most students will complete the requirement with two sections of LIT 499 Seminars in Research and Theory.
 These topics-based courses are writing and theory-intensive and will emphasize independent research.
-By permission of the Associate Chair, LIT 497 Seminar in Literary Theory may substitute for one LIT 499, and a student writing an honors thesis in the senior year may do so in place of the second LIT 499, but a student may not make both substitutions; that is, every student is required to complete at least one LIT 499.
-LIT 201 is an absolute pre-requisite for LIT 499 and LIT 497.
+By permission of the Associate Chair, LIT 497 Seminar in Literary Theory may substitute for one LIT 499, and a student writing an honors thesis in the senior year may do so in place of the second LIT 499.
+Every student is required to complete at least one LIT 499.
+LIT 201 and LIT 202 are pre-requisites for LIT 499 and LIT 497.

 Note: Only 6 courses at the 200-level (and none below the 200-level) will apply to the English liberal arts major, so plan wisely.